INDUSTRIAL CHEMICALS – KNOWN CARCINOGEN (IARC 1)

 - Primary sources: Decomposition of formaldehyde-containing resins (ex. adhesives and binders in wood products, pulp and paper, synthetic fibres), emissions from solutions (ex. embalming fluid), and combustion sources (ex. wood stoves)

-- Occupational exposures: Approx. 152,000 Canadians are exposed to formaldehyde at work, primarily in the wood product manufacturing and hospital industries
+- Occupational exposures: Approx. 117,000 Canadians are exposed to formaldehyde at work, primarily in hospitals and food service industries

 - Environmental exposures: Via combustion from power plants, incinerators, refineries, wood stoves, kerosene heaters, cigarettes, and forest fires